masume-khorani/Data-Science/README.md

 ### Installation and run
 <p>
-First Clone the project from the github repository.
-Then open the command prompt (cmd) window and navigate to the project folder.
+You need to install Node js and then clone the project from the github repository.
+Open the command prompt (cmd) window and navigate to the project folder.
 Use the <b> npm install </b> command to create the <b> node_module </b>folder which contains all packages used in the project. <br/>
 Then run the program using the <b> npm start </b> command.
 To restart the program use the <b>rs</b> command.</br>
 To view a plot open the .vl.json file and click the vega icon on the top right corner of the tab.
 </p>